AniruddhS24/Binary-ISA-Classifier/README.md

 However, even after this, we are likely to end up with very sparse BOW vectors as the vocabulary size is very large (~4500 words) in contrast with each training example.

-Although there are more ways to further process the data, the transformations outlined above seemed to produce good representations for the models.
+Although there are more ways to further process the data (i.e. clip low frequency words), the transformations outlined above seemed to produce good representations for the models.

 ## Models